Alvin-Janton/Cloud-Networking/Projects/legendary-aws-networks-peering.md

 ## Troubleshooting ping issues

-To test VPC peering, I ran the command the Ping command to the private ipv4 address of of the VPC-2 EC2 instance.
+To test VPC peering, I used the Ping command to send traffic to the private ipv4 address of of the VPC-2 EC2 instance.
 The Ping command sends ICMP traffic to a specified IP address, this allows me to check whether the two instances can communicate.

 A successful ping test would validate my VPC peering connection because it shows that the two EC2 instances can communicate back and forth.